CUA-BatDrone/Bat-Drone-Software/README.md

 `capture/capture /dev/video1 86 capture$(date +%s).bin`

-Captures about 10 seconds to a file named capture and whatever the current unix timestamp is e.g. capture1510084031.bin
+Captures about 10 seconds to a file named capture and whatever the current unix timestamp and .bin e.g. capture1510084031.bin